AudigoLabs/afs/DESIGN.md

 except for the first one, and is followed by an 8-byte value for each stream within the object which indicates the total amount of data written to that stream so far in the object.

+#### Seek Chunk (Type 0x5e)

+A seek chunk allows for efficiently seeking within a block.
+A seek chunk is placed at the beginning of every sub-block which contains object data except for the first one.
+There is also a final seek chunk contained within the block footer at the end of the block.
+Each seek chunk contains the current amount of data written up to that point in the block for each stream.
+This is stored in the form of a 4-byte value for each stream.
+Each of these values contains 4 bits for the stream index plus 28 bits for the amount of data written to that stream so far within the current block.
+This is also where the 256MB limit on block sizes comes into play.
+The length of the chunk is used to determine how many stream offsets are present.

 #### End Chunk (Type 0xed)

 An end chunk marks the end of an object.
-It has no data following it, and is always the last valid chunk in a block.
+It has no data following it, and is always the last valid chunk in a block (other than the footer).

 #### Invalid Chunk (Type 0xff and 0x00)